Why is there a "small house" in IBM's Code page 437?

 What DO we know?

-It seems the only thing we know for certain is that even IBM was confused, or just didn't care, whether 0x7F should be a delta, or a house.
+But even after all these theories, the only thing we know for certain is that even IBM was confused, or just didn't care, whether 0x7F should be a delta, or a house.
 The fact is, that while the character at code point 0x7F in the 1981 IBM PC's System BIOS font might look like a house, we can't definitely claim that it was intended to look like a house.
 The only thing we can say for sure, is that 0x7F has been labeled as "delta" in the IBM PC's System BIOS since 1981, and that the IBM's official registry named it "small house" in 1984.
+That's it.

 What does this tell us?
 The consistent inconsistencies in IBM's technical documentations, fonts, and registries, sounds like a classic case of miscommunication between the different departments of IBM.
 Did the font's designers intend 0x7F to be a house, but the engineers interpreted it as a delta, mislabeling it in the System BIOS?
 Or did the designers intend it to be delta, but the botched rendering made it look like a house, and publications like the IBM BASIC Manual perpetuated the wrong interpretation until IBM decided to make it official in the registry?
 Or what?
 There is no clear answer.